 Health and Wellbeing

-We have led a wide range of projects that aim to improve health and wellbeing through the guidance of the Community Wellbeing Strategy 2022-2032.
+We have led a wide range of projects that aim to improve health and wellbeing through our Community Wellbeing Strategy 2022-2032.

-The CHAWAC is a group of people that provide advice on the implementation of the Community Health and Wellbeing Plan.
+The Community Wellbeing Advisory Committee (CWAC) is a group of people that provide advice on the implementation of the Community Wellbeing Strategy.

-Internal Representatives on the committee include council officers from planning, environmental health, asset management, and community development.
-External representation on the committee is provided by Population Health Services, Tasmanian Health Service, Department of Communities, and the Heart Foundation.
+Internal Representatives on the committee include council officers from community development, as well as elected representatives of Clarence City Council.
+External representation on the committee is provided by members of the general public.

-In order to action the plan, CHAWAC has created three working groups:
+In order to action the plan, the committee has created three working groups:

 Projects and activities